akramrana/yii2-ccavenue/README.md

 ## Note
 I have made this for educational purpose also for reducing the development time.
 i did not found any helpful resources for ccavenue payment gateway integration in yii2.
-Hope it will helps someone.
+Hope it will help someone.
 Good luck!!!